zulucmd/zulu/user_guide.md

 ## Help Command

-Cobra automatically adds a help command to your application when you have subcommands.
+Zulu automatically adds a help command to your application when you have subcommands.
 This will be called when a user runs 'app help'.
 Additionally, help will also support all other commands as input.
-Say, for instance, you have a command called 'create' without any additional configuration; Cobra will work when 'app help create' is called.
+Say, for instance, you have a command called 'create' without any additional configuration; Zulu will work when 'app help create' is called.
 Every command will automatically have the '--help' flag added.

 ### Example

-The following output is automatically generated by Cobra.
+The following output is automatically generated by Zulu.
 Nothing beyond the command and flag definitions are needed.

-    $ cobra help
+    $ zulu help

-    Cobra is a CLI library for Go that empowers applications.
+    Zulu is a CLI library for Go that empowers applications.
-    This application is a tool to generate the needed files to quickly create a Cobra application.
+    This application is a tool to generate the needed files to quickly create a Zulu application.

     Usage:
-      cobra [command]
+      zulu [command]

     Available Commands:
-      add         Add a command to a Cobra Application help        Help about any command
+      add         Add a command to a Zulu Application help        Help about any command
-      init        Initialize a Cobra Application
+      init        Initialize a Zulu Application

     Flags:
-      -a, --author string    author name for copyright attribution (default "YOUR NAME") --config string    config file (default is $HOME/.cobra.yaml) -h, --help             help for cobra
+      -a, --author string    author name for copyright attribution (default "YOUR NAME") --config string    config file (default is $HOME/.zulu.yaml) -h, --help             help for zulu
       -l, --license string   name of license for the project --viper            use Viper for configuration (default true)

-    Use "cobra [command] --help" for more information about a command.
+    Use "zulu [command] --help" for more information about a command.

 Help is just a command like any other.
 There is no special logic or behavior